 Credit: Hal Lum

-Linda Gregg is the author of seven books of poetry: Too Bright to See, Alma, The Sacraments of Desire, Chosen by the Lion, Things and Flesh, In the Middle Distance, and All of It Singing: New and Selected Poems, which received the Lenore Marshall Poetry Prize from the Academy of American Poets and the William Carlos Williams Award from the Poetry Society of America, among others.
-Gregg has received fellowships from the Guggenheim Foundation, the Lannan Foundation, and the National Endowment for the Arts.
+Linda Gregg was the author of seven books of poetry: Too Bright to See, Alma, The Sacraments of Desire, Chosen by the Lion, Things and Flesh, In the Middle Distance, and All of It Singing: New and Selected Poems, which received the Lenore Marshall Poetry Prize from the Academy of American Poets and the William Carlos Williams Award from the Poetry Society of America, among others.
+Gregg received fellowships from the Guggenheim Foundation, the Lannan Foundation, and the National Endowment for the Arts.
 She received the PEN/Voelcker Award in Poetry for achievement across her career.
-She lives in New York City.
+She died in 2019.

 I have loved Linda Gregg’s poems since I first read them.
 They are original in the way that really matters: they speak clearly of their source.
 They are inseparable from the surprising, unrolling, eventful, pure current of their language, and they convey at once the pain of individual loss, a steady and utterly personal radiance.”—W.S.
 Merwin